.

 • Solidly constructed out of aluminum and plastic.

-• This large model measures approx. 265 x 165 x 120 mm and is mounted on a base approx. 200 x 200 x 60 mm.
+• This large model measures 265 x 165 x 120mm approximately.

 • A placard on the base labels all key components.

-• Lamp requires 2 AA batteries (not included).
+• Lamp requires 2x AA batteries (not included).

 (Wikipedia excerpt: ..."A model engine is a small internal combustion engine[1] typically used to power a radio-controlled aircraft, radio-controlled car, radio-controlled boat, free flight, control line aircraft, or ground-running tether car model.

-Because of the square–cube law, the behaviour of many engines does not always scale up or down at the same rate as the machine’s size; usually at best causing a dramatic loss of power or efficiency, and at worst causing them not to work at all.
-Methanol and nitromethane are common fuels.
+Because of the square–cube law, the behaviour of many engines does not always scale up or down at the same rate as the machine's size; usually at best causing a dramatic loss of power or efficiency, and at worst causing them not to work at all.
+Methanol and nitromethane are common fuels.)